oat-sa/taohub-articles/forge/Raspberry.md

 and take note of the resulting IP address.

-*Scenario 2: Like us, you couldn’t afford buying a screen …*
+*Scenario 2: Like us, you couldn't afford buying a screen …*

 This one is difficult, all raspberry have a MAC address starting with b8:27:eb\
 Ping all the IP addresses, and check the MAC addresses for the first 6 hex characters.